Ashle3/PythonDataStructures/3-trees.md

 ![2 placed in bst](timages/bst_2_placement.png)

 This is the process we have to go through every time we insert a node into a binary search tree.
+It can become unbalanced if we're not careful.

 ## Balanced vs Unbalanced Binary Search Tree